Griswold House – 1939

 Bessie Griswold died in 1975 and the property was sold the following year for $77,000 to Theodore F. and Joyce MacManus, III, who lived in it until 1981.
 MacManus was the grandson of Theodore F. MacManus, I, who founded MacManus, John and Adams advertising firm and also built St. Hugo in the Hills Catholic Church on his property, Stonycroft, in 1931.

-In 1981 Theodore and Joyce sold the house to Donald M. Lambe for $255,000.
-Donald owned the house for 19 years.
-His occupation was an Assistant Vice President of Marketing for Michigan Bell Telephone, Co.
+In 1981, Theodore and Joyce sold the house to Lynda J. Jarman & Donald M. Lambe for $255,000.
+They owned the house for 19 years.
+They were both employed by Michigan Bell Telephone, Co.
+Lynda was also a local artist.

 2013 Jean J. & Heather Chidiac